 My '25th' wasn’t smooth at all – though from outside it appears to be absolutely fantastic.

 Quitting a well-paying job required a lot of strength.
-Thanks to a friend who helped me believe in myself, and pushed me to just go after my dreams of traveling.
-Convincing the people at the workplace was more difficult than convincing my family about my decision – because folks at home have understood my way to look at life, which is still a tad bit difficult for the rest of the world to grasp at a go!
+Thanks to a friend who helped me believe in myself, and pushed me to chase my dreams of traveling.
+Convincing people at the workplace was more difficult than convincing my family about my decision – because folks at home have understood my way to look at life, which is still a tad bit difficult for the rest of the world to grasp at a go!